xbid-ai/xbid-ai/README.md

 ## Security Disclaimer

-xbid.ai is live-trading software.
+xbid.ai runs an autonomous agent.
 If you run your own instance, you are **solely responsible** for securing your environment, wallet, and API keys.
 Only deploy from trusted builds and consider using a dedicated wallet for live, development or testing.
-We do not operate, endorse, or monitor third-party deployments, and accept no liability for losses, bugs, or misconfigurations in such instances.
+We do not operate, endorse, or monitor third-party deployments, and accept no liability for losses, bugs, or misconfigurations.
 Please read our [Terms of Use](https://xbid.ai/terms.txt).

 ---